nodeGame/NDDB/README.md

 ### Saving and loading to file system (node.js environment)

-Two formats are natively supported: `.json` and `.csv`, and they are detected by the extension of the filename.
-If a differ extension is found, NDDB will fall back to the default format (usually json).
+Two formats are natively supported: `.json` and `.csv` (automatically detected by the filename's extension.
+For unknown extensions, NDDB falls back to the default format (json, but it can be overridden).

 It is possible to specify new formats using the `addFormat` method.

-#### Code Examples
+#### Save/Load Examples

 ```javascript
 // Saving items in JSON format.